Horace Horsecollar: In animation

-Since 1990, Horace has been voiced by Bill Farmer (who also voices Goofy and Pluto).
+Since 1990, Horace has been voiced by Bill Farmer, who also voices Goofy and Pluto.
 Farmer established the character's voice on the spot during recording for The Prince and the Pauper, when the director surprised him with the request.
 Asked for something "aristocratic and snobbish", he says he mixed Ben Stein and Jim Backus.

-In the 1990s, Horace was intended to star in a new TV series to be created for The Disney Afternoon, titled Maximum Horsepower, intended to explain his disappearance from cartoons after the 1930s ended.
-The concept would be that, in 1939, Horace had gotten tired of playing bit parts and, after learning that Mickey was going to star in a segment of Fantasia, was going to demand Walt to give him a starring role in that movie as well.
-On his way to Walt's office, though, he gets abducted by aliens who bring him halfway across the galaxy because they are in desperate need of the hero that they believe Horace is, despite his dreams of returning to Earth and resuming his acting career.
-Maximum Horsepower, however, never came to be.
+In the 1990s, Horace was intended to star in a new TV series to be created for The Disney Afternoon, titled Maximum Horsepower, intended to explain his disappearance from cartoons after the 1930s.
+The concept would be that, in 1939, Horace had gotten tired of playing bit parts and, after learning that Mickey was going to star in a segment of Fantasia, was going to demand Walt Disney to give him a starring role in that movie as well.
+On his way to Disney's office, Horace is abducted by aliens who bring him halfway across the galaxy because they are in desperate need of the hero that they believe Horace is, despite his dreams of returning to Earth and resuming his acting career.
+Maximum Horsepower ultimately went unproduced.

-Horace has been a recurring character in the 2013 Mickey Mouse television series and Mickey and the Roadster Racers.
+Horace has been a recurring character in the 2013 Mickey Mouse television series.

+Horace has been a recurring character in Mickey Mouse Mixed-Up Adventures.

+Horace appears in Mickey Mouse Funhouse, where he has different counterparts in the Adventure Worlds.
+His counterpart in Sportstopia has worked as an umpire, a stable boy, and a tap dance instructor.
+A counterpart of Horace works as a trash collector in Herotropolis alongside Hilda Hippo.
+A counterpart of Horace is a cowboy in Sunny Gulch.
+In Majestica, Horace is an ironsmith.

+Horace is absent from the series Mickey Mouse Clubhouse, but appears in the revival series Mickey Mouse Clubhouse+.
+The episode "Minnie's Rubber Ducky Doozy" features an underwater counterpart of Horace called Horace Seahorse, who is half-seahorse.